-- Building Control income is below budget with a lower number of applications in quarter one when compared to the same period in prior year (264 applications in QI and Q2 2023/24 compared to 315 in QI and Q2 2022/23) in part due to continuing financial climate and uncertainty, £110k income shortfall forecast. - Public Convenience income shortfall due to reduced footfall.
-Forecast income shortfall of £82k. - Household waste bins, bags, and containers overspend forecast of £50k, overspend due to increased demand, increased cost of materials and longer lead times. - Land charges income is performing below budget with net income received forecast to be £81k below budget at the end of the financial year in part due to the rise in free unofficial personal searches as well as current economic uncertainty leading to a reduced demand. - Ubico are currently forecasting a net overspend of £134k due to the pay award (£145k adverse) and vehicle costs (£90k adverse), although lower than estimated diesel costs (£95k favourable) reduce the overall forecast position. - Forecast deficit (£0.255m) on the Leisure and Culture contracts which will be transferred to a new Contract Smoothing reserve see paragraphs 4.16 to 4.18. - 2.4 In the Q2 report it was indicated that the adverse income variations outlined above were unlikely to recover over Q3 and Q4 due to longer-term under performance against income budgets in previous financial years.
-The 2024/25 budget and MTFS approved by Council on 21 February 2024 has revised down the income budgets for Building Control and Land Charges. - 2.5 The Cabinet Transform Working Group (CTWG) will continue to consider the forecast outturn, financial risks and uncertainties set out in this report.
-The CTWG will specifically be considering proposals from service delivery partners to contribute to the Council's Savings plans and will be closely monitoring the achievement of savings targets.
+- Improved forecast of Treasury Management investment income due to continued higher investment balances and interest rates.
+Forecast outturn for the financial year is £1.763m, an income surplus of £0.946m. - Forecast underspend of £0.900m across the total Publica contract sum for all Councils.
+The indicative amount that is applicable to Cotswold District Council is £0.275m.
+The underspend has largely arisen due to vacancy management. - Building Control income (no change over Q2 forecast) below budget with a lower number of applications in Q1 and Q2 when compared to the same period in prior year (264 applications in Q1 and Q2 2023/24 compared to 315 in Q1 and Q2 2022/23) in part due to continuing financial climate and uncertainty.
+Q3 applications received 108. £110k income shortfall forecast. - Public Convenience income shortfall due to reduced footfall.
+Forecast income shortfall of £55k. - Household waste bins, bags, and containers overspend forecast of £44k, overspend due to increased demand, increased cost of materials and longer lead times. - Land charges income is performing below budget with net income received forecast to be £77k below budget at the end of the financial year in part due to the rise in free unofficial personal searches as well as current economic uncertainty leading to a reduced demand. - Old Station additional revenue cost of £48k for temporary scaffolding to ensure the property is safe prior to the commencement of capital works. - Investment Property void costs and rental income loss of £74k associated with the investment property formerly occupied by Wilko. - Ubico are currently forecasting a net overspend of £133k due to the pay award (£145k adverse) and vehicle costs (£82k adverse), although lower than estimated diesel costs (£204k favourable) reduce the overall forecast position. - Forecast deficit (£0.282m) on the Leisure and Culture contracts which will be transferred to the Contract Smoothing reserve (a sub-reserve of the Financial Resilience reserve. - 2.5 In the Q2 report it was indicated that the adverse income variations outlined above were unlikely to recover over Q3 and Q4 due to longer-term under performance against income budgets in previous financial years.
+The 2024/25 budget and

+MTFS approved by Council on 21 February 2024 has revised down the income budgets for Building Control and Land Charges.

-2.6 At the time of writing this report, an updated outturn forecast on the Capital Programme has not been completed.
-The 2024/25 Revenue Budget, Capital Programme and Medium-Term Financial Strategy to Cabinet and Council provided members with an updated capital budget for the financial year and is shown in the table below.
-This is not materially different from the Q2 outturn forecast and should be viewed by members as a reliable monitoring position at this stage.
+- 2.6 The Cabinet Transform Working Group (CTWG) will continue to consider the forecast outturn, financial risks and uncertainties set out in this report.
+The CTWG will specifically be considering proposals from service delivery partners to contribute to the Council's Savings plans and will be closely monitoring the achievement of savings targets. - 2.7 The 2024/25 Revenue Budget, Capital Programme and Medium-Term Financial Strategy to Cabinet and Council provided members with an updated capital budget for the financial year and is shown in the table below.
+This is not materially different from the Q2 outturn forecast although there is slippage of £0.370m into 2024/25 across the Trinity Road (Carbon Efficiency) and £0.126m Trinity Road (Agile Working) projects which accounts for the majority of the additional forecast outturn variance.